Clinical approach to pancreatic cystic lesions

 - Solid pseudopapillary neoplasms

-Cystic malignant tumours (malignant tumours with cystic degeneration)
+- Cystic malignant tumours (cystic degeneration)

 - Cystic ductal adenocarcinoma